Pending ACA approval 4/1/2023

 Section 1.
 EXECUTIVE BOARD

-The Executive Board shall be the policy making body of the Association.
+The Executive Board shall be the policy-making body of the Association.
 The Board is the financial committee and makes all budgetary and financial decisions.

 Section 2.
 COMPOSITION

-The Executive Board shall be composed of the following members of the Association: President, President Elect, President Elect-Elect, immediate Past-President, and Vice-President for Professional Development, Presidents of each Association Division, or their designated representatives, Chairpersons of each Standing Committee, and the Executive Director, Treasurer, and Executive Assistant as ex-officio members without voting rights.
+The Executive Board shall be composed of the following members of the Association: President, President-Elect, President Elect-Elect, immediate Past-President, and Vice-President for Professional Development, Presidents of each Association Division, or their designated representatives, Chairpersons of each Standing Committee shall have voting rights.
+The Executive Director, Treasurer, and Executive Assistant, as ex-officio members, are without voting rights.

 Section 3.
 QUORUM